top of page

 Designer Collaboration

-A key benefit of the paid office design model is the increased access you have to your project designer.
-Regardless of whether you are using a design & build firm or a specialist designer, you can work much more collaboratively together.
+A key benefit of the paid office design model is the more collaborative relationship you have with your designer.
 This is because the designer is focussed on creating the best design for your needs, rather than a design that will enable them to win your overall project.
 By demonstrating your commitment to the project by paying for the design, your designer isn’t minimising the time they spend on your project in case it doesn’t go ahead.

 Reduced Time Commitment

-By working with one designer, creating your perfect office design is much more time efficient.
+Working with one designer is much more time-efficient.
 If you are using the pitch-to-win model, you could have up to 5 companies designing your project simultaneously.
 Briefing, following up, comparing them, and answering all their questions will take a huge amount of time.
 With paid design, however, you are only working with one designer.
 As a result, you can afford to spend more time with them, making sure the finished design is as good as possible.

 Contractor Comparison